 There are at least three treatments you can try.

-We've used two of them, and they will work when the mold issue isn't hopeless.
+We’ve used two, which will work when the mold issue isn’t hopeless.

 You may have to mist the mold more than once.
 Don’t worry; the hydrogen peroxide turns into oxygen and water.